 He could do as immigration officials had ordered and report to an ICE office to be jailed and sent back to the Honduran countryside he left nearly two decades ago.
 Or he could seek sanctuary in a church.

 “My mom always said choose your battles wisely,” Carly Garcia said.
-And she couldn’t imagine her life without Alex, so they made the only decision that gave them a chance to keep their family intact.
+She couldn’t imagine her life without Alex so they made the only decision that gave them a chance to keep their family intact.

 “What kind of wife would I be if I didn’t fight for him?”